GeekMasher/tracepath/README.md

  - 130.102.131.70 : University of Queensland (AUS)
  - 200.89.76.16 : University of Chile (CHL)

+## Tested Envioments
+- Linux (Ubuntu)

 # Bugs and Fixes
+- Add more comments
+- More Debugging
 - Make the code a little more robust and user friendly